Mental Health Facilities Litchfield County, CT

 Family And Childrens Aid New Milford Office

-Family And Childrens Aid New Milford Office is a mental health facility in Litchfield County, CT, located at 325 Danbury Road, 6776.
+Family And Childrens Aid New Milford Office is a mental health treatment center in Litchfield County, Connecticut, located at 325 Danbury Road, 6776 zip code.
 Family And Childrens Aid New Milford Office provides outpatient treatment.
-Family And Childrens Aid New Milford Office provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-Family And Childrens Aid New Milford Office also supports people with PTSD, children/adolescents with serious emotional disturbance and LGBT.
-Some other services available at Family And Childrens Aid New Milford Office include family psychoeducation and case management.
+Family And Childrens Aid New Milford Office also offers psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents.
+Family And Childrens Aid New Milford Office supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
+Family And Childrens Aid New Milford Office also provides family psychoeducation and case management.

 Learn More